 2. Your religion matters

 Your marriage will be registered under the Hindu Marriage Act or the Special Marriage Act, depending on your religion.
 If both the husband and the wife are Hindu, Sikh, Jain or Buddhist, your marriage will be registered under this Act.
 However, if one of the parties is Muslim, Christian, Parsi, or Jewish, your marriage will have to be registered under the Special Marriage Act.
 While registering under any of these Acts won’t really affect your life in the long-term, there are differences in the process of registration for both.
+This step is a must if you wish to learn about marriage registration in India.

-3. Offline marriage registration
+3. Offline marriage registration in India

 Under the Hindu Marriage Act, both partners need to apply to the sub-registrar under whose jurisdiction the marriage was solemnised, or to the registrar under whose jurisdiction either spouse has resided for at least six months.